girijakangutkar/TaskQueue/REAMDME.md

 ## To test this

-open another command promt as administrator along with the one which has redis runnign on it.
-Type in new server to queue a task
+open another command promt as along with the one which has redis runnign on it.
+Type in new command promt the below line to queue a task

 ```
 curl -X POST -H "Content-Type: application/json" -d "{\"user_id\": \"123\"}" http://localhost:3000/api/v1/task